7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 What Does the Evidence Say?

 Red light therapy currently shows the most promise for skin health.
 Research shows that RLT can even support wound healing by speeding up the body’s natural repair processes.
-There’s also evidence that it can help with chronic skin conditions like inflammatory acne and acne scarring by calming inflammation and supporting skin barrier function.
+There’s also evidence that it can help with chronic skin conditions, such as inflammatory acne and acne scarring, by calming inflammation and supporting skin barrier function.

-For pain and recovery, results are encouraging, too.
-Research suggests that red and near-infrared light can temporarily reduce joint pain and muscle pain, especially in people with chronic conditions like arthritis, fibromyalgia, and back pain.
+For pain and recovery, results are encouraging too.
+Research suggests that red and near-infrared light can temporarily reduce joint pain and muscle pain, especially in people with chronic conditions, such as arthritis, fibromyalgia, and back pain.

 Similarly, early animal research suggests red light therapy may also help calm inflammation.
 In one experiment, mice that received red and near-infrared light had fewer inflammatory signals and more anti-inflammatory ones, hinting at a potential role for RLT in calming the body’s immune response.